geoschem/geos-chem-cloud/docs/source/index.rst

 and easy access to the latest, standard `GEOS-Chem
 <http://geoschem.github.io>`_ model and `all its input datasets
 <https://registry.opendata.aws/geoschem-input-data/>`_ on Amazon
-Web Services (and perhaps in future, Google) cloud computing plaforms.
+Web Services and Google Cloud Platform.

 GEOS-Chem is a `Chemical Transport Model
 <https://en.wikipedia.org/wiki/Chemical_transport_model>`_ for